indrayudh-saha/interviewer/READMEabout.md

 ## Overview

 **Interviewer Platform** is a robust, full-stack web application for hosting and managing live or mock technical/HR interviews.
-Built with nextjs, clerk, convex, stream it provides secure, role-based login for both candidates and interviewers/admins, and is deployed on Vercel for quick global access.
+Built with nextjs, tailwind css, typescript clerk, convex, stream it provides secure, role-based login for both candidates and interviewers/admins, and is deployed on Vercel for quick global access.

 - **Tech Stack:**  Next, clerk, stream , convex
 - **Deployment:** Vercel